-DATA DROTECTION LEGISLATION DATA PROTECTION LEGISLATION Means: 14 the UK GDPR; the DPA 2018 to the extent that it relates to processing of personal data 14 and privacy; all applicable Law about the processing of personal data and privacy; and (to the extent that it applies) the EU GDPR; DATA LOSS EVENT Any event that results, or may result, in unauthorised access to Personal Data held by the Delivery Partner under this Framework, and/or actual or potential loss and/or destruction of Personal Data in breach of this Framework, including any Personal Data Breach.
+DATA PROTECTION LEGISLATION Means: the UK GDPR; the DPA 2018 to the extent that it relates to processing of personal data and privacy; all applicable Law about the processing of personal data and privacy; and (to the extent that it applies) the EU GDPR; 14 DATA LOSS EVENT Any event that results, or may result, in unauthorised access to Personal Data held by the Delivery Partner under this Framework, and/or actual or potential loss and/or destruction of Personal Data in breach of this Framework, including any Personal Data Breach.
 14 DATA LOSS EVENT a request made by, or on behalf of, a Data Subject in accordance with rights granted pursuant to the Data Protection Legislation to access their Personal Data.
 14 DATA SUBJECT The identified or identifiable living individual to whom personal data relates.
 14 DATA SUBJECT ACCESS REQUEST A request made by, or on behalf of, a Data Subject in accordance with rights granted pursuant to the Data Protection Legislation to access their Personal Data.
 14 DELIVERY PARTNER The Delivery Partner will be the successful organisation delivering the works or services under Lot 1 or Lot 2 in the identified Integrated Delivery Team Area.
 A Delivery Partner will be either a Consultant or a Contractor.
-All Department of Environment, Food and Rural Affairs (Defra) 272 Department of Environment, Food and Rural Affairs (Defra) is a ministerial department supported by agencies and public bodies, including the Environment 14 Department of Environment, Food and Rural Affairs (Defra) is a ministerial 14
+All Department of Environment, Food and Rural Affairs (Defra) Department of Environment, Food and Rural Affairs (Defra) is a ministerial department supported by agencies and public bodies, including the Environment Agency.
+14

-E Schedule (s)

-EMPLOYERS INFORMATION REQUIREMENTS

-Sets out the information to be delivered, and the standards and processes to be adopted by the supplier as part of the project delivery process" 8, 11, 12
+E Schedule (s) EMPLOYERS INFORMATION REQUIREMENTS Sets out the information to be delivered, and the standards and processes to be adopted by the supplier as part of the project delivery process" 8, 11, 12 ENVIRONMENT AGENCY An executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs (Defra).

-ENVIRONMENT AGENCY 1.2.4.5

-An executive non-departmental public body, sponsored by the Department for Environment, Food & Rural Affairs (Defra).
 1, 2, 4, 5, 7, 14, 15